Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ## How to use it

-You can try the Euclidean Sequencer at [this page](https://brugio96.github.io/euclidean-sequencer).
-`

-[Here](https://youtu.be/cF6LMqtsbRo) a video tutorial to see how the Euclidean Sequencer works.

-<br />If you want to test the application locally instead, just follow the next instructions.
+If you want to test the application locally, just follow the next instructions.

 First of all, clone the repo and make sure to have [Node.js](https://github.com/nodejs) installed on your pc.